Trey McKean,

 The Vice President of ASB is the Presiding Officer of the Student Senate.
 Primarily, the Vice President enforces Parliamentary Procedure in Senate and helps Senators develop their ideas from simple concepts to binding laws.
 The VP directs the selection of both the Legislative Council and Legislative Aides.
 The Legislative Council helps maintain order and cohesiveness with other branches during Senate.
 Legislative Aides serve as the secretaries and primary researchers of each Senate Standing Committee.
 The three parts work as a cohesive unit to create and initiate legislation.

-Connect with Jack:
+Connect with Walker:

 Legislative Council